Turn in a Poacher (TIP) Program

 For Reporting Hunting Accidents:

 First call Enforcement WILDCOMM at (360) 902-2936.
-If WILDCOMM staff are not available, call the nearest WDFW Regional Office (Washington Department of Fish & Wildife), or the Washington State Patrol (Turn in a Poacher (TIP) Trailer).
+If WILDCOMM staff are not available, call the nearest WDFW Regional Office (Washington Department of Fish & Wildlife), or the Washington State Patrol.

 For Non-Emergency Dangerous Wildlife Observations: